 Coronavirus Job Retention Scheme - The CJRS will be open to all UK businesses and will allow employers to reclaim up to 80% of the wage costs of ‘furloughed workers’ (i.e. workers that they can’t afford to pay because of the crisis), up to a cap per worker of £2,500 per month.
 Read more.

-The industry has welcomed new financial support for self-employed workers announced by the Chancellor on Thursday.
+The industry has welcomed new financial support for self-employed workers announced by the Chancellor.
 Those eligible can claim grants worth 80% of their average monthly profits up to £2,500 a month.
 The support can be backdated to March, but money will not be paid out until June.
 We’ve found the Martin Lewis video – linked below to be a useful overview of the support available and how to manage your cash flow until these payments are received.

 HMRC will be administering the scheme and contact you with information on how to apply, and we will update you with guidance as we get it.

 UPDATE as of the 15th May: The Self-Employment Income Support Scheme opens early.
 You can find more on the Government's website here including the eligibility criteria.